 Design Has Never Been More Important

 Design will only become more important, not less.
 There has never been a better time to be a designer, to be a student of form, to be a champion of communication, to be a firebrand of culture, to be an author of invention, in the history of ever.
-Designers might be problem solvers, but more and more, designers are going to be makers and builders and creators.
-Not just mercenaries for hire to solve problems or perform commissions, but the spark of new realities themselves, the ones who will make the future happen faster, because of their belief that something—including and especially and never in spite of its form—deserves to exist.
+Designers might be problem solvers, but more and more, designers are going to be makers and builders and creators, not just as mercenaries for hire to solve problems they don’t care about or perform commissions for institutions that only serve as a source of income, but the spark of new realities themselves, the ones who will make the future happen faster, those who will push new meaning into the world, because of their belief that something—including, especially, and because of its form—deserves to exist.